Why Evidence-Based Teacher Development?

 Why is evidence-based training so important in Bangladesh?

-Because teachers here face unique challenges — large classes, exam pressure, limited resources — and deserve support that is proven to work in similar contexts.
+Because teachers face real constraints — large classes, exam pressure, limited resources — and deserve support that is proven to work in similar conditions.
 Evidence brings clarity and focus, helping schools spend less time guessing and more time improving learning.

 How does EBTD choose which evidence to use?